Women in Hinduism: Marriage

 A wedding is one of the most significant personal ritual a Hindu woman undertakes in her life.
 The details and dress vary regionally among Hindu women, but share common ritual grammar.
 A Meitei Hindu bride in Manipur (left), an Amla Hindu bride in Madhya Pradesh (middle) and a Himalayan Hindu bride in Nepal (right).

+The Veda stipulates specific mantras to be recited during a Hindu marriage ceremony.
+Alladi Mahadeva Sastri argues that these mantras demonstrate that 'according to the Veda, man and woman, when they are able to enter the married life, must be quite mature in mind and body'.

 The Asvalayana Grhyasutra text of Hinduism identifies eight forms of marriages.
 Of these first four – Brahma, Daiva, Arsha and Prajapatya – are declared appropriate and recommended by the text, next two – Gandharva and Asura – are declared inappropriate but acceptable, and the last two – Rakshasa and Paishacha – are declared evil and unacceptable (but any children resulting were granted legal rights).